 Work package codes: These codes are created on project level by project leads.
 Here is an article to explain how they can be used and what they are used for: Work package codes and work packages

-Some metadata is added manually at the document level to enrich the information.
+Some metadata is added manually at the document or version level to enrich the information.
 This metadata is added during document upload or when editing document details.

 Description